moonbitlang/x/benchmark/README.md

 ## Overview

-This section provides some benchmark APIs available for Moonbit's WASM backend, which are unstable and may be removed or modified at any time.
+This section provides some benchmark APIs, which are unstable and may be removed or modified at any time.

 ## Usage